nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

 It makes much more sense to upgrade a secondary side-effect to a tertiary side-effect most of the time; on the web nothing is ever guaranteed.

-## 9. Response
+## 10. Response

-This is the most important aspect of your API design and ―in contrast to most other steps― is often reused across different types of requests and by different systems.

-The main problem with response messages is backwards compatibility.
-It is safe to assume any status code, error message, typo... any outdated behaviour by the service a client will now rely upon when the system has been in production for a while.
+The main problem with API design is backwards compatibility.
+It is safe to assume any status code, error message, typo... any outdated behaviour by the service a client will be relied upon when the system has been in production for a while.

 While backwards-incompatible changes are manageable through incrementing the API-version they too are fraught with problems, primarily because in practice it takes a lot of overhead and time to update all clients to this new API version.
 It is not uncommon for a third-party client to take years before getting upgraded.